Anisotropic Special Relativity: Conclusion

 \section{Conclusion}

-In this letter, we proposed an anisotropic relativistic theory, ASR, as an alternative to the special theory of relativity.
-ASR can be formalised by replacing the Minkowski metric with a perturbative anisotropic metric in which the space-time isotropy constraint has been replaced with the preference of a direction determined by the null vector $n^\mu$.
-On the one hand, the partial breakdown of Lorentz symmetry is allowed while on the other hand, the symmetry group $SL(2,C)$ guarantees the irreducible representations of the theory to be just the same as those of SR. Despite a direction-dependent modification to the dispersion relation, the QFT built up in ASR remains local.

-As one of the interesting applications of ASR, we can infer to redesigning of neutrino oscillation experiments.
+In this paper, we proposed an anisotropic relativistic theory, ASR, by replacing the Minkowski metric with an anisotropic metric in which the space-time isotropy constraint has been replaced with the preference of a direction determined by the null vector $N^\mu$.
+On the one hand, a perturbative deviation of Lorentz invariance is allowed while on the other hand, the symmetry group's deformed generators satisfy the same algebra as that of the full-Lorentz group, which guarantees the irreducible representations of ASR to be just the same as those of SR. Despite a direction-dependent modification to the dispersion relation, the QFT built up in ASR remains local.\\ As one of the interesting applications of ASR, we can infer to redesigning of neutrino oscillation experiments.
 ASR suggests the neutrino mass, hence the neutrino oscillation, to be direction dependent; so, designing a neutrino oscillation experiment in which the direction of propagation of neutrinos can sweep different spatial directions could be of special interest.
-In addition, as the transformation of ASR, presented by $SL(2,C)$ group, are direction dependent, we expect most of the relativistic phenomena like length contraction, time dilation, Doppler effect and aberration of light, etc. to be direction dependent too.
-A possible origin for the space-time anisotropy could be the anisotropic mass/energy distribution in the universe, which can be reflected in cosmic microwave background.
+In addition, as the transformations of ASR are direction dependent, it is expected that most of the relativistic phenomena like length contraction, time dilation, Doppler effect and aberration of light, etc. to be direction dependent too.
+From a broader point of view, any QFT becomes anisotropic since the Lorentz invariant Lagrangians are modified to their ASR version.
+With the examples of Majorana, Dirac, and electromagnetic fields, we demonstrated how replacing the Minkowski metric with the anisotropic metric of ASR modifies the Lagrangian and hence the form of the equations of motion.\\ A possible origin for the space-time anisotropy could be the anisotropic mass/energy distribution in the universe, which can be reflected in cosmic microwave background.
 This means that different locations in the universe could be expected to experience different level or direction of anisotropy.
-In such a case, a universal version of ASR can be achieved by promoting the perturbative parameter $b$ from a constant to a field.\\ \\
+In such a case, a universal version of ASR can be achieved by promoting the perturbative parameter $\phi$ from a constant to a field.\\